| Jesus' Instruction an Example

 By no means!
 The Bible lays down a definite method of baptism, which we shall see plainly.
 This is not a frivolous matter.

 We cannot take this matter lightly.
 We must again go to the Scriptures to see how the actual act of baptism is supposed to be performed.
-In
+In order

-Greek language.
+language.
 Today we have many English translations - the most popular being the King James version which was first published in 1611.